Georgia State vs. Georgia Southern College Football Odds, Plays and Insights - NewsBreak

 - The Panthers average 106.9 fewer yards per game (388.4) than the Eagles give up per outing (495.3).

-- In games that Georgia State picks up more than 495.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Georgia State churns out over 495.3 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Panthers have turned the ball over five more times (10 total) than the Eagles have forced a turnover (5) this season.